 The second most important aspect of client communication is the message format on which both the client and server can agree.
 This message format is based on some schemas, and by not following these schemas, communication wouldn’t be taking place.
 Message formats can be similar to XML, which adheres to a schema, or a JSON file, which must contain specific key-value pairs.

-In the early ’90s, a popular client-server protocol called SOAP used XML message format with a hardcoded schema.
-The schema for the message format was very rigid.
-Lack of freedom is what caused the abandonment of SOAP and the emergence of REST.
+In the early ’90s, a popular client-server protocol called SOAP used an XML message structure with a hardcoded schema.
+The schema for the message structure was very rigid.
+Lack of freedom is what caused the abandonment of SOAP and the emergence of REST API.

-REST came into existence due to the growing popularity of JavaScript, which led to the growth in JSON file format popularity.
+REST APIs came into existence due to the growing popularity of JavaScript, which led to the growth in JSON file organization.
 It was simple to understand and convenient.
-It just had some key and value pairs in its message format.
+It just had some key and value pairs in its message structure.

 In simple words, Rest is a guideline for transferring JSON messages over the internet with HTTP as its protocol (transport mechanism).
-With Rest, one doesn’t need to worry about making a schema.
+With Rest, one doesn’t need to worry about defining a schema.

 We talked about the emergence of REST.
 Now let’s deep dive into its core technology.
 So let me tell you that REST stands for Representational State Transfer.
 Rest is a standardized software architectural style, an API used a lot in the industry.